 Meditation will help you achieve the highest level of mental awareness and focus.
 Meditation and mindfulness have also been known to relieve stress, manage anxiety, improve memory, as well as increase attention and reduce inflammation.
 You will enjoy many benefits through meditation, as it will keep you physically and mentally fit.
-In recent years, the doctors of different specialities have suggested meditation to improve focus and to ensure the complete wellbeing of a person in addition to prescribing medications.
+In recent years, doctors of different specialties have suggested meditation to improve focus and to ensure the complete wellbeing of a person in addition to prescribing medications.

 7 Meditation Techniques That Help Your Brain to Improve Focus